ScottMcGready/the-conference-bible/README.md

 ### Controversy

 While the vast majority of conferences go ahead without a single hitch, you should be mindful of who's involved, or attending, your conference and if there may be any negativity directed towards crew, speakers, sponsors, the venue, or indeed other attendees.
+You should also take into consideration if sponsors are particularly controversial either in general, or region specific.

 ### Comms strategy